 The people with the top number of nominations will be on the ballot.
 In the case of ties, the Elections Committee will chose among the tied candidates randomly.
 In each case, the top nominees must receive at least two nominations to be considered to fill the targeted number of slots.
-If there are not a sufficient number of nominees to be considered to fill the targeted slots, the ballot may be finalized with the available number of nominees as long as this number exceeds the minimum number of candidates required per the bylaws.
+If there are not a sufficient number of nominees to be considered to fill the targeted slots, the ballot may be finalized with the available number of nominees as long as this number meets or exceeds the minimum number of candidates required per the bylaws.
 If the required number of ballot slots is not filled, then candidates receiving only single nominations may be considered (using a random process to choose among them) until the required minimum is met.

 c) Submit names of nominees.
 The Election Committee certifies to the Executive Director a list of nominees for each office.
 The Executive Director verifies that each nominee is eligible for office and that the procedures for placing nominees on the ballot were followed.
 For APA Council Representative nominees, the list of nominees is sent to APA before the APA deadline.